Skip to content

 Fiberoptic Device Basics

-In this space, it’s all about technique.
-Fiberoptic devices require an entirely different set of gestures than the video laryngoscope.
-Get off on the right “hand” with this collection of resources to help you get control.
+In this space, it’s all about the fundamentals.
+Fiberoptic devices require an entirely different set of fine motor skills and gestures than the video laryngoscope.
+Get off on the right “hand” with this collection of resources to help you master those basic movements and get control of the device before you jump into the procedure.

 A World Where Up Is Down & Down Is Up